Wheels on the Bus - Real Time Data

 The Project

-The project will evaluate technologies capable of collecting and sharing real-time data use for the front-mounted bike racks and interior mobility device securement areas.
-Additionally, the project will explore ways to make this information available to customers, for example through trip-planning apps or the VTA website.
+The project evaluates technologies capable of collecting and sharing real-time data for the front-mounted bike racks and interior mobility device securement areas.
+Additionally, the project explores ways to make this information available to customers, for example, through trip planning apps or the VTA website.

-The automatically collected real-time data may also allow VTA to proactively plan ways to reduce or eliminate denied boardings and to improve conditions for customers using mobility devices and bicycles.
+The automatically collected real-time data may also allow VTA to proactively plan ways to eliminate pass-ups and to improve conditions for customers using mobility devices and bicycles.

 Survey and Evaluation of Technologies